 There is no exact cause of Scholionophobia, just like others, but there are contributing factors that can lead to the development of scholionophobia.
-They are:

 - Unpleasant experiences in school such as; a case of bullying, shame, or ostracization from engaging in social events in school or merely playing with fellow students or pupils.

 - Getting into school after a long time off

 - Moving out or change in school